Introduction

 To understand the role of the mind and thinking let us have a brief look at

 Jean Gebser’s scheme (Gebser, J. 1984.
 The Ever-Present Origin.
 Athens, Ohio: Ohio University Press).
 He distinguished the following five structures of consciousness that followed each other during human evolution: the archaic, magic, mythic, mental, and integral structures.
 We are at the verge of entering the integral structure.
-However, the vast majority of the world’s population is still in the mental or even mythic structure.
+However, the vast majority of the world’s population remains still in the mental or even mythic structure.
 The mental structure began to establish itself about 2500 years ago.
 This structure emphasizes the importance of the mind, thought, and thinking to such an extent that Aristotle, the influential Greek philosopher, characterized the human species as the thinking animal.
-Aristotle has had a lasting influence on Western society that has infected the whole world.
+Aristotle has had a lasting influence on Western society, which has infected the whole world.
 In the middle ages, Saint Thomas Aquinas referred to Aristotle as the philosopher and incorporated his views into church doctrine.
 As a result even the church emphasized thought and thinking.
-Later on, during the Enlightenment, more appropriately called the age of reason, thinking reached its ultimate supremacy, and to a great extent this supremacy of reason and thinking has lasted to the present time.
+Later on, during the so-called Enlightenment, more appropriately called the age of reason, thinking reached its ultimate supremacy, and to a great extent this supremacy of reason and thinking has lasted to the present time.
 There has been, however, some reaction: in the 19th century, romanticism embraced feeling, emotion, and intuition; in the second half of the 19th century and the first half of the 20th century, existentialism reminded us that the experience of existence goes deeper than mere thinking about it; and in the second half of the 20th century and in the 21st century, the New Age Movement also underlines the importance of our non-rational faculties and to some extent has become even anti-rational.
 Thus, today in Western and Westernized countries, the alternative culture such as the New Age Movement emphasizes feeling, emotion, intuition and other non-rational faculties and to some extent devalues or even rejects thinking, whereas mainstream society continues to embrace the supremacy of the thinking mind.

 Harmful Thinking, Healing Thinking, and Healthy Thinking

-Thinking in terms of Aristotelian logic that is still widespread not only in mainstream society but also to a great extent in science, can be harmful, if it is not balanced by healing ways of thinking.
+Thinking in terms of Aristotelian logic that seems still widespread not only in mainstream society but also to a great extent in science, can be harmful, if it is not balanced by healing ways of thinking.
 One important feature of Aristotelian logic is thinking in terms of either/or: either this or that, either black or white, either true or false, either good or bad, etc. Although this kind of thinking can be useful, it may inflict wounds because it cuts the whole into mutually exclusive opposites that can become antagonistic and destructive.
 Thinking in terms of

 In addition to Yin-Yang thinking, other healing ways of non-Aristotelian thinking such as

 fuzzy logic, both/and logic, non-identity, Buddhist logic and Jain logic will be explored in this book and their relevance to many aspects our lives, society and the planet will be demonstrated.
-However, since thinking - healthy thinking, healing thinking, and harmful thinking - is only one aspect of human existence, of Being, it has to be related to other aspects of life such as feelings (body sensations), emotions, intuition, meditation and other ways of religious or spiritual experience.
+However, since thinking - healthy thinking, healing thinking, and harmful thinking - constitutes only one aspect of human existence, of Being, it has to be related to other aspects of life such as feelings (body sensations), emotions, intuition, meditation and other ways of religious or spiritual experience.

 Being